 75% = Average percent of print jobs/production serving essential supply chains.

-States neighboring Minnesota have yet to mandate the closures of non-essential businesses.
-Before these orders occur, we need to act now.
-PIM has already sent letters in support of the essentialness of print to the Governors of Iowa, Nebraska, South and North Dakota.
+PIM already sent letters in support of the essentialness of print to the Governors of Minnesota, Iowa, Nebraska, South and North Dakota.
 To keep up the pressure, we need to make our essential role clear to officials throughout your region.
 Please download your state’s letter from the links below and send it to your representatives, along with a message of how and why our industry must remain open to continue to serve our community.

 Letters to Governors: